-Note: If you have additional Ethernet cards installed, you may need to check the settings of interfaces not controlled or managed by SMC for X ICE software.
+Note: If you have additional Ethernet cards installed, you may need to check the settings of interfaces not controlled or managed by the Tempo for SGI ICE X software.

 10. Reboot the node and let it boot normally.

 Procedure 3-9 Migrating to a Cold Spare: Service Node or RLC Using Cascading Dual Boot